Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - **Using Azure Site Recovery Service**
         - Alternative to migration, used on the local premesis hyper V. It is not the same as Azure migrate, but it can be used to transfer the VM/data to a new
         - You need an Azure storage account for replicating the data
+        - You will also have to create a target virtual network
         - Steps:
             - Create **Recovery service vault**
             - Prepare infrastructure- specigy source/destination